wellyhsu/Count_params/README.md

 4. After into the Handmesh path, run the `python count_parameters.py`, get the result.

 -------------------------------------------------------------------------------------------------

+If we update the model, we’ll provide a new "model.pth" file.
+Just update the "model_path" in count_parameters.py to get the results.
-If we change the model in the future, we will give the "model.pth" file for you, you can change the "model_path" in `python count_parameters.py` and get the result.
+If we change the model in the future, we’ll provide a new "model.pth" file.
+Just update the "model_path" in count_parameters.py to get the new results.